microsoft/Quantum/Chemistry/PythonIntegration/README.md

 ## Pre-reqs.

-This module depends on having python and the `qsharp` module installed on your machine.
+This module depends on having Python, the `qsharp` module, and the IQ# kernel installed on your machine.
 For detailed installation instructions, please visit https://docs.microsoft.com/en-us/quantum/install-guide/python